kctrey/wxcadm/README.md

 when the Webex API is changed.

-My goal is to find a happy medium, where the attributes get populated dynamically, but I feel that it is going to be a heavy lift, changing the structure of all of the classes and building a lot of "helper" functions to convert between the two.
+My goal is to find a happy medium, where the attributes get populated dynamically, but I feel that it is going to be a heavy lift, changing the structure of all the classes and building a lot of "helper" functions to convert between the two.
 Stay tuned...